It’s always nice to hear first hand what makes a company like ours one that a company like yours would want to work with.

 There’s no “one size fits all” when promoting Payroll Giving, so if you want to do something great like they have then please get in touch and we will help you find the right approach to suit your organisation.

-They’ve had a fantastic first campaign and are very proud to announce a 15% uptake, donating more than £10,000 (annually) and we have further visits planned across our sites.
+They’ve had a fantastic first campaign and are very proud to announce a 15% uptake, donating more than £10,000 (annually) and have further visits planned across their sites.

-Motorpoint were also very excited to qualify for the Gold Level Government Payroll Giving Quality Mark for 2019!
+Motorpoint are also very excited to qualify for the Gold Level Government Payroll Giving Quality Mark for 2020!

 Mindshare UK have been promoting Payroll Giving to their employees since since 2007.
 Visits involve us going to their Head office bi-annually, as well as when they get any ‘new starters’.
 Communications are sent out before our events are the foundation of the success of our promotions as they go out across ALL possible internal channels (I.E. emails, posters, intranet updates, and even newsletters!).